2022–23 Sacred Heart Pioneers men's basketball team

 The 2022–23 Sacred Heart Pioneers men's basketball team represented Sacred Heart University in the 2022–23 NCAA Division I men's basketball season.
-The Pioneers, led by tenth-year head coach Anthony Latina, played their home games at the William H. Pitt Center in Fairfield, Connecticut as members of the Northeast Conference.
+The Pioneers, led by tenth-year head coach Anthony Latina, played their home games at the William H. Pitt Center in Fairfield, Connecticut as members of the Northeast Conference (NEC).

 Previous season

-The Pioneers finished the 2021–22 season 10–20, 6–12 in NEC play to finish in seventh place.
+The Pioneers finished the 2021–22 season 10–20, 6–12 in NEC play, to finish in seventh place.
 They lost in the quarterfinals of the NEC tournament to LIU.